gaehlerm/SoftwareEngineering/README.md

 # 18. Decoupling
 // Maybe look at Fowlers book refactoring again.
 There might be some advice.

 // add some more text from the pragmatic programmer

 Decoupling is a very essential part of software engineering.
 In bad code, everything depends on each other.
 Every module or file imports dozens of other files.
 This is really bad because if you want to change one of them, you might have to change the whole dozen.
 Instead you have to make sure that the coupling is as low as possible.
 This keeps the code soft and flexible.

 This is one of the reasons why global variables and inheritance are not recommended.
-Global variables are the worst as they instantly glue together the whole code at once.
+Global variables are the worst as they instantly glue the whole code together.
 It’s like importing something everywhere.
 This is absolutely deadly.
 Don’t use global variables.

 Inheritance is not quite as bad, but almost.
 Everything that depends on a derived class automatically also depends on its base class.
 This is not how flexible code is supposed to be.
 Don’t use inheritance.

+// need to look at the law of demeter again, see fowler p.192 or the pragmatic programmer

+//Fowler: The occasionally useful suggestion of Demeter

 Furthermore, there is a thing called Train Wrecks.
 This is a chain of class methods.
+This happens if

+Don't chain method calls.
+Unless they are very unlikely to change.

 // change the example: customer.orders.last().total().amount

 // suggestion of Demeter (Fowler ca. p200)